Chapter 18 - Graphical Programming #

 Alright, setup out of the way, let’s code!
 One of my first projects in processing was to make a Topographic Map, looking generator because I just find them quite visually appealing.

-So, thinking about that problem, we clearly need data. probably an array of sorts with a bunch of values that have a smoothed relationship when viewing them as height map, then we’d want to look at the transition points between ranges of values.
+So, thinking about that problem, we clearly need data.
+Probably an array of sorts with a bunch of values that have a smoothed relationship when viewing them as a height map, then we’d want to look at the transition points between ranges of values.

 Well, that’s already super close, so let’s look at that code